Reg Vermue: Career

-His first album, The Theoretical Girl, was released in 2000 on Three Gut Records.
+His debut album, The Theoretical Girl, was released in 2000 on Three Gut Records.
 He released two more albums, Make Me Pretty in 2002 and Darby & Joan in 2004, on Three Gut before the label dissolved in 2005.

 He subsequently signed to Arts & Crafts in 2008.
 His first release for that label, Little Buildings in 2008, was a compilation of tracks from his Three Gut albums.
 The album was created for release in the United States, where his earlier albums had never secured wide distribution.
 At the same time, he also released "You Can't Get it Back", an advance single from his first album of new material for Arts & Crafts, Jet Black, which was released in full on 24 February 2009.
 Jet Black was the first proper studio album that he released in the United States.

 Members of Royal City and The Constantines have regularly appeared as Vermue's band, live and on recordings, as well as long-time drummer Greg Millson, who now performs with Great Lake Swimmers.
 Vermue was also a member of The Hidden Cameras for several years and has performed with Broken Social Scene, sung backup for Sufjan Stevens, and often guests with Owen Pallett.
 He also appeared on a tribute CD for The Breeders, Hellbound, performing the song "Doe".

 Songs by Gentleman Reg have appeared in such films as Shortbus, Wilby Wonderful, Twist, The End of Silence, Late Fragment, and on the television show Queer as Folk.

 Vermue, who is openly gay, appears in a cameo role in the 2006 John Cameron Mitchell film Shortbus.
 In it, his character claims to be an albino — although Vermue is fair-skinned and has very light blond hair, he is not in fact an albino.
 Songs by Gentleman Reg are featured on the soundtrack of the film.

 In 2019 Vermue released "Good People", the first single to be credited to Regina Gently as a solo act.
 The following year he released Don't Wait to Love Me, the first full-length Regina Gently album.